msakho/health-check-70/README.md

 /subsystem=logging/logger=com.redhat.consulting.jdg.healthcheck:add(level=TRACE)

-Test the Application using Arquillian and remote EAP instance
+Test the Application on a EAP instance
 -----------------------------------------------------------------

-TODO: TEST

-If you would like to test the application, there are a couple of unit tests designed to run on a remote EAP/Wildfly instance.

-In order to run those test, please do the following steps:
+To test the application, the following instruction should be executed
+1. Build the artifact with the following command: mvn clean install
+This command will build the health-check-ref-app.war with the healthcheck.library in it's in the WEB-INF/lib folder.

-1. Start EAP/Wildfly
+2. Start EAP/Wildfly with the following command ./standalone.sh -P /usr/local/dev/eap/jboss-eap-7.3/standalone/configuration/check-config.properties
-2. Build the quickstart using:
+This will load the check-config.properties file with the properrties defined as system properties.
+It's also possible to add them as command lines.
+3. Deploy the healthcheck-ref-app cd health-check-ref-app mvn wildfly:deploy
+You can also just copy the healthcheck-ref-app in the EAP deployment folder

         mvn clean test -Peap-remote